 Is CBD Oil Legal?

-In this paragraph, Cannabidiol or CBD from industrialized hemp is federally legal, but if manufacturers make claims of “therapeutic benefits,” then the CBD product could be regulated, which means a manufacturer could be selling & marketing legal CBD in a way that is said to be unlawful.
+In this paragraph, Cannabidiol or CBD from industrialized hemp is federally legal.
+Still, if manufacturers make claims of “therapeutic benefits,” then the CBD product could be regulated, which means a manufacturer could be selling & marketing legal CBD in a way that is said to be unlawful.

 To make things more complicated, the CBD source makes a difference when it comes down to regulations.